gideon-ogunbanjo/Luna/README.md

 ## Features
 - File Upload: Luna allows users upload CSV files to the app.
 - Target Column and Problem Type Selection: Luna allows users select the target column and problem type (Classification or Regression) from the sidebar.
-- Algorithm Selection: Luna has a wide variety of supervised learning algorithms which users can select from a list (Random Forest, Gradient Boosting, SVM, KNN, Decision Tree, Linear Regression, Random Forest Regression).
+- Algorithm Selection: Luna has a wide variety of supervised learning and unsupervised learning algorithms which users can select from a list (Random Forest, Gradient Boosting, SVM, KNN, Decision Tree, Linear Regression, Random Forest Regression).
 - Algorithm Selection: Luna has an in-built algorithm recommendation system that recommends the most suitable algorithm based on the dataset characteristics and problem type.
 - Hyper Parameter Configuration: Luna allows users configure hyperparameters of selected algorithms using sliders.
 - Data Visualization: Luna generates a Plotly line plot based on the selected columns in the dataset.